Things to do in Santorini

 Where to eat in Santorini

 Santorini’s food scene blends time-honored recipes with a setting that’s hard to rival.
-The island’s distinct culinary tradition features specialties like fava, white eggplant, tomato fritters and world-class wines.
+“Santorini offers a distinct culinary tradition, featuring specialties like fava, white eggplant, tomato fritters and world-class wines,” Sakavaras says.
 The island’s chefs elevate local ingredients in restaurants that range from rustic tavernas to fine-dining spots overlooking the Aegean.

 Seaside Santorini

-Seaside Santorini is an elevated place to enjoy a great meal along the black sand beaches of the island.
-Dishes like the linguini seafood and calamari carbonara showcase the best of the local sea.
-You could stop by for an Aperol spritz, grab a seat beneath a straw umbrella, watch the fishing boats in action, enjoy the shrimp prepared on top of hot lava rock and linger over dessert as the sun sets.
+“One of the most elevated options to enjoy a great meal along the black sand beaches of the island would be Seaside Santorini,” Sakavaras says.
+He’s loyal to the linguini seafood and calamari carbonara, two dishes that showcase the best of the local sea.
+But he also highly recommends Kilada shrimp: “I love stopping by for an Aperol spritz and enjoying the shrimp that are prepared on top of hot lava rock.”
+You could grab a seat beneath a straw umbrella, watch the fishing boats in action and linger over dessert as the sun sets.
 Since many of Santorini’s restaurants, including Seaside Santorini, are seasonal, it’s a good idea to call ahead before visiting.

 Seaside Santorini: Agios Georgios 84703, Greece; 011-30-22-8608-2801